2002 Winter Olympics closing ceremony: Anthem

-The Star-Spangled Banner was sung by boy band, NSYNC* while the Challenger flag was raised by Native American war veterans.
+The Star-Spangled Banner was sung by boy band, NSYNC* while the American flag (the Challenger flag) was raised by Native American war veterans.

 Entertainment section

 This section began with two large dinosaur puppets (voiced by Donny and Marie Osmond) performing a comic bit while perched over the south end of the stadium.
-This was followed by Dianne Reeves singing "Fascinating Rhythm" accompanied by Scott Hamilton playing the skating rink janitor skating a routine on the ice rink.
+This was followed by Dianne Reeves singing "Fascinating Rhythm" accompanied by 4-time World Figure Skating Champion Kurt Browning skating a routine on the ice rink.
 Next, rock band Kiss performed "Rock and Roll All Nite" aboard a moving platform with pyrotechnic displays and accompanied by several dozen black-clad performers dancing routines on the ice.
 Figure skating gold medalists Katarina Witt and Kristi Yamaguchi skated routines on the ice during the performance, and joined the band on the platform for the end of the song.
 Next up was Earth, Wind and Fire performing a medley of their hits "September" and "Shining Star", followed by Gloria Estefan singing a medley of "Get On Your Feet" and "You'll Be Mine (Party Time)".
 Harry Connick Jr. next sang "Over the Rainbow" alongside a skating performance by Dorothy Hamill.
 This was followed by a tap routine by dancer Savion Glover, accompanied by a figure skating routine by Russia's 1998 gold medalist Ilia Kulik.
 A performance by a local a cappella group (Eclipse 6) was followed by another joke from the dinosaur puppets.

 The stadium announcer stated that there would be a short break to clean the ice surface-- but all the sweepers left the ice, but only one remained, the janitor.
-This lone ice sweeper performed a figure skating routine to the LeAnn Rimes games official song "Light the Fire Within".
+This lone ice sweeper who was later to be revealed to be 1984 Olympic Champion Scott Hamilton performed a figure skating routine to the LeAnn Rimes games official song "Light the Fire Within".